-A basic course designed to help students increase their effectiveness in public speaking and interpersonal communication through learing current theory and developing skills through actual classroom experiences.
+A basic course designed to help students increase their effectiveness in public speaking and interpersonal communication through learning current theory and developing skills through actual classroom experiences.
 A beginning course in principles of oral communication designed to develop confidence and precision through classroom speaking.
-For information about the waiver examination see the Proficiency/General Studies Requirements section of this Bullitin.

 An accelerated course in the reading and writing of college-level prose that satisfies the Proficiency writing requirement for students in the University Honors Program.
 Study of the major literary genres, and composition of substantial papers and a library research paper.
 NOTE: Students will be able to receive AP or other test credit for English 101 and English 102, but they may not enroll in English 101 or English 102 for credit after completing this course.

 This course exposes students to the areas of Dance, Music, Theatre, and Visual Art.
 Students will gain insight into the basic components of the arts, the role of art in society, and be given an historical perspective on art.
 Students will attend performing arts events and see work in the gallery context.
 Both western and non-western arts will be explored.
 May not be taken on an S/NC grade basis.